 This STC special report was adopted on Sunday 13 October 2019 by the Science and Technology Committee at the 65th Annual Session of the NATO Parliamentary Assembly in London, United Kingdom.

 In recent years, Allies have seen a sizeable increase in Russian submarine patrols in NATO areas of operation.
 As Admiral James G. Foggo III, current Commander of the US Naval Forces Europe and NATO Joint Force Command Naples, has argued, “Russian submarines are prowling the Atlantic, testing our defences, confronting our command of the seas, and preparing the complex underwater battlespace to give them an edge in any future conflict”.

 While Russia may be the most immediate submarine threat to the Alliance, other submarine trends should concern Allies as well.
 China’s expanding global forays go hand-in-hand with increasing defence investments, including submarine modernisation.
 And North Korea seeks to develop submarines armed with sea-launched ballistic missiles too.

 Regrettably, NATO faces a severe shortfall of anti-submarine warfare (ASW) capabilities.
-This draft report thus squarely focuses on the need to rebuild NATO’s ASW assets in the short and long term.
+This special report thus squarely focuses on the need to rebuild NATO’s ASW assets in the short and long term.

 - demonstrates the importance of the sea for the Alliance;